Avatar of Paul PlanchonPaul Planchon

 Having a basic chat interface is quite easy, but pushing it to the limit and having a very fast one is not simple.

-Next.js is very good for SEO optimized website : All of the React server component features allow you to create very fast static websites.
-All of the web scrawlers can then load your website and index it without having to render the JS, this is perfect for e-commerce and landing pages.
+Next.js is very good for SEO optimized websites : All of the React server component features allow you to create very fast static websites.
+All of the web crawlers can then load your website and index it without having to render the JS, this is perfect for e-commerce and landing pages.

 When you want to create a website where the user is going to interact a lot with all the different pages, where data is changing all the time NextJS hits its limits.